-Inventory of historic resources during fieldwork will include identification and documentation of diagnostic or potentially diagnostic artifacts; horizontal stratigraphy documentation for large surface sites; identification of container shapes, sizes, lithography, embossing, or other key dating/manufacturing information; identification of artifacts that suggest a site's primary function; and notes/documentation of the physical condition and integrity of each resource.
+Inventory of historic resources during fieldwork will include identification and documentation of diagnostic or potentially diagnostic artifacts; horizontal stratigraphy documentation for large surface sites; identification of container shapes, sizes, lithography, embossing, or other key dating/manufacturing information; identification of artifacts that provide information on a site's primary function and/or period(s) of occupation; and notes/documentation of the physical condition and integrity of each resource.
 For buildings or structures, sufficient information will be sought to complete the AHRS Building Inventory form.
 If the building or structure is a ruin, it will be recorded on a standard AHRS site form.
+Documentation will include site boundary delineation.